Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Model and Definitions

-\paragraph*{Time and network} An execution of the system proceeds in an infinite sequence of rounds $1,2,3,\dots$ We assume the existence of a single asynchronous period starting after round~$r_a$, which could extend up to $\pi \in \mathbb{N}$ rounds.
-In other words, the rounds ranging from $[r_a+1, r_a + \pi]$ may experience asynchrony.
+We assume the existence of a \emph{single asynchronous period} starting \emph{after} round~$r_a$, unknown to the processes, which could extend up to $\pi \in \mathbb{N}$ rounds.
+In other words, the rounds ranging in $[r_a+1, r_a + \pi]$ may experience asynchrony.